 “Hmm… oh, I remember.”
 Magnum stroked his mustache.
 “These girls rang our doorbell and I invited them inside.”

 “You mean the ones selling cookies?”
 Bob shook his head.
 “The Girl Scout and her mom?
 Come on, man.”

 The three of them sat in silence, racking their brains.

-“You see my point now?
-We did a pathetic job last year.”
-Bob glanced at Magnum then Zabka, to make sure they absorbed what he was saying.
-“But here’s the good news — this is a new year and we’re in a new house.
-We’ve officially hit reset.
+“All that aside, here’s the good news — it’s a new year and we’re in a new house.
+We’ve officially hit the reset button.
 Plus it’s our last year in college.
 We need to go out on a high note.”

 “Should we set a goal?”
 Magnum asked.
 “Like the number of women?”